Education for the Development of Leadership and Service (EDLS) is an integral part of the educational experience at AGS.

 10th Grade – Philanthropy, Advocacy, and Activism

-In the fall semester, tenth grade students become micro-philanthropists.
-They visit The Community Foundation of Greater Atlanta to learn about foundations, grantmaking, nonprofit organizations, and to identify personal values and areas of interest.
-Visits are made to local nonprofit organizations.
-Students read and discuss philanthropic case studies, which highlight how individuals have given of their time, talent, and treasure, and explore the myriad ways in which one can contribute to global communities.
-The hallmarks of good philanthropy and potentially irresponsible philanthropy are examined, as well as ways to properly research and evaluate a nonprofit organization.
+In the fall semester, 10th grade students become micro-philanthropists.
+They visit The Community Foundation of Greater Atlanta to learn about foundations, grant making, non-profit organizations, and to identify personal values and areas of interest.
+Visits are made to many local nonprofit organizations.
+Students read and discuss philanthropic case studies, which highlight how individuals have given of their time, talent, and treasure and explore the myriad ways in which one can contribute to their local and global communities.
+Students examine the hallmarks of good philanthropy versus potentially irresponsible philanthropy, as well as how to properly research and evaluate a non-profit organization.
 This course is taught in conjunction with the AGS Office of Advancement.

-In support of the AGS Mission, students are required to complete two internship experiences.
-In the spring of their sophomore year, students focus on their areas of interest as they apply to advocacy and activism.
+In support the AGS mission, students are required to complete two internship experiences.
+In the spring of their sophomore year, students give more specific focus to their areas of interest, as it relates to activism and advocacy.
 Under the guidance of our Internship Coordinator, the students begin to network and research potential internship opportunities.
-They identify and practice characteristics of professionalism and draft a personal resume.
+They learn about professionalism and learn how to develop a personal resume.

 11th Grade – Preparing for the Future